(Magnetic Resonance Imaging of the Breast)

 Canadian Cancer Society

-What is breast MRI?
+Breast MRI.
 University of California at San Francisco website.
 Available at: http://www.radiology.ucsf.edu/patient-care/services/breast-mri.
-Accessed June 6, 2007.
+Accessed October 16, 2020.